Create cluster

 .pem

-extension will be downloaded with the entered key pair name.
+extension will be downloaded using the specified key pair name.

 1. Configure service integration (optional)

-If service integration is not performed, the Standard (Single) type will install MySQL on the master node 1, and the HA type will install MySQL on the master node 3 to be used as the metastore.
+If service integration is not configured, Standard (Single) type installs MySQL on master node 1, and HA type installs MySQL on all 3 master nodes for use as a metastore.

-In Service integration settings, choose whether to install the monitoring agent and configure service integration:
+In Configure service integration, choose whether to install the monitoring agent and configure the desired service integration.

 ---|---|